Tourism in Iran: Visa requirement

-Iran has tried to improve its complex and time-consuming visa application process and started to issue week-long visas for the nationals of 68 countries at airports.
+Iran has tried to improve its complex and time-consuming visa application process, and started to issue week-long visas for the nationals of 68 countries at airports.

-Visas can now be secured electronically and be collected from Iranian consulates or international airports.

 Iran has road border crossings connecting it with Iraq, Turkey, Afghanistan, Pakistan, Turkmenistan, Armenia and Azerbaijan.
 Rail lines from Turkey and Turkmenistan can also be used to enter Iran.
 About 70% of visitors arrived by land in 2002, about 29% by air and less than 1% by sea.
 In April 2005, the Imam Khomeini International Airport was reopened under the management of a consortium of four local airlines—Mahan Air, Aseman, Caspian Air and Kish Air—although no formal contract appeared to have been awarded.

-Now Iran visa on arrival (VOA) won't be issued for any country and travelers should get in-advance Iran visa before traveling to Iran.
-Iran visa has 3 month grant validity and 1 to 3 month staying time validity.

-Travelers from US, CA and GB have different process of visa issuance.

-After the Covid-19 pandemic, Iran decided to boost its tourism sector.
-It announced to waive visa fees for spectators of the 2022 FIFA World Cup, who wish to visit Iran.
+After the COVID-19 pandemic, Iran decided to boost its tourism sector.
+It announced to waive visa fees for spectators of the 2022 FIFA World Cup, who wished to visit Iran.

 Infrastructure and the economy

 In the early 2000s the industry still faced serious limitations in infrastructure, communications, regulatory norms, and personnel training.
 In late 2003, there were about 640 hotels in Iran and around 63,000 beds.

 In FY 2003 Iran had about 69,000 restaurants and 6,000 hotels and other lodging places; about 80 percent of these establishments were in urban areas.
 Some 875 restaurants and hotels were publicly managed by cooperatives and government organizations.
 More than 95 percent of restaurants and hotels had fewer than five employees, and only 38 had more than 100 employees.
 In FY 2002 this sector employed more than 166,000 people, 42,000 of whom worked in places of lodging.
 Of the 56,618 beds in all hotels, about half were located in three- to five-star hotels.

 In recent years, 235 hotels, hotel apartments, motels and guesthouses have become operational nationwide.
 As of 2010, 400 hotels and 200 hotel apartments are under construction nationwide.
 Some 66 percent of these projects are underway in the provinces of Tehran, Gilan, Mazandaran, Razavi Khorasan and Isfahan.